By B.L. Ochman

 Right now, millions of Americans face the prospect or the reality of being bankrupted by medical bills – even those of us WITH health insurance.
 If you want to see why immediate reform is necessary, take a look at the co-insurance, facility charges, lousy prescription plans, and high deductibles offered in 2010 plans, for example, by Freelancers Union to its 210,000 members.

-Even Americans with health insurance – but particularly artsits, freelancers, and small business owners – could run out of money because of medical bills.
+All Americans no mater which health insurance company– but particularly artsits, freelancers, and small business owners – could run out of money because of medical bills.
 Don’t think it can’t happen to you!

 Democrats – vote in meaningful health care reform now!
 We’ve got the votes.
 Do it!